yuyan-lang/yuyan/README.md

 ## Features to be implemented

-I find the following feature to be usually desirable
+I find the following features to be usually desirable
 - Nested expression with declarations,
 (I tried to implement this, but the parser needs a lot of rework, so pending for now)